JeanPyerC/Rutgers-School_District_Analysis/README.md

   - Scores by school spending?
     - By not running the cell, I didn't see a big difference in terms of school spending.
   - Scores by school size?
-    - By not running the cell, I didn't see a no difference in terms of school size.
+    - By not running the cell, I didn't see no difference in terms of school size.
+  - Score by school type?
+    - By nor running the cell, all results came out and the same.

 ## Summary